-There are two different ways to connect resistors in an electrical circuit: in parallel and in series.
+There are two primary ways to connect devices in an electrical circuit: in parallel and in series.

-In series, two resistors have only one point of connection and form one continuous path for the current.
+In series, two resistors have only one point of connection to each other.
+They form one continuous path for the current.
 Therefore, the same current flows through each resistor.
 Because there is only one passage for the current in series configuration, the resistances of the individual resistors sum up into the total resistance of the configuration.

 The potential difference across an individual resistor depends on the value of the resistance: the greater the resistance the greater the voltage measured across that resistor.
-Each resistor participating in series configuration drops the potential.
+Each resistor participating in series configuration "drops" part of the total potential.
 The individual voltage drops should add up to the total voltage of the entire configuration.